Former names: MS Noordam, Thomson Celebration

 - Terrace Grill (the place for pizzas, pasta dishes, specialty salads, served in the sunshine).

 Overall, Marella Celebration cruise ship is particularly great for first-timers, with amenities which clearly blur the gap among land-based and sea holidays.
 One such example is the Lido Bar and Restaurant's outdoor seating zone - sitting out on deck, sipping a cocktail or beer and watching a show on the stage across from the swimming pool is something which reminds of a typical resort-based hotel in the Mediterranean.

 Follows the complete list of Marella Celebration lounges, clubs and other entertainment venues for kids, teens, and adults.

 - Broadway Show Lounge (600-seat, features grand production shows with dance, acrobatics, comedy, and games); Broadway Lounge Bar

-- Broad Street Shops (duty-free shopping arcade with boutiques selling watches, fine jewelry, Marella Cruises logo merchandise, luxury perfumes, fashion clothes, liquor, tobaccos, convenience goods); Boutique (luxury Spa cosmetics, beauty products)
+- Broad Street Shops (duty-free shopping arcade with boutiques selling watches, fine jewellery, Marella Cruises logo merchandise, luxury perfumes, fashion clothes, liquor, tobaccos, convenience goods); Boutique (luxury Spa cosmetics, beauty products)

 - Photo Gallery & Shop; Card Room; Library with Internet access